-Lubrication (except oil injection models)
+Lubrication (oil injection models)

 - Grease the spark plug threads and install the spark plug(s) and torque to proper specification.
-For information on spark plug installation, see page 44. - Change the gear oil.
-For instructions, see page 52.
-Inspect the oil for the presence of water that indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 3.
-Grease all grease fittings.
-For further details, see page 43.
+For information on spark plug installation, see page 46. - Fill the oil tanks.
+This prevents the formation of condensation.
+For models with a remote oil tank, it may be necessary to manually override the control unit to completely fill the engine oil tank. - Change the gear oil.
+For instructions, see page 53.
+Inspect the oil for the presence of water which indicates a leaky seal.
+Seal replacement should be performed by an authorized Yamaha dealer prior to use. - Grease all grease fittings.
+For further details, see page 46.